tomaszpolanski/Options/README.md

 ###How to use them?
 If you have been using RxJava, this API will look really similar to RxJava.
-Still Option is synchronous API that does not have to much to do with Reactive Programming.
+Still Option is synchronous API that does not have too much to do with Reactive Programming.

 Basic pattern matching:
 ``` Java